Minor Programs

 Civic and Community Engagement

-The Civic and Community Engagement minor (CIVCM) is an interdisciplinary program that provides an opportunity for students to extend their education beyond the classroom through engagement in socially meaningful public scholarship in community projects.
+The Civic and Community Engagement minor (CIVCM) is an interdisciplinary program that allows you to extend your education beyond the classroom by engaging in socially meaningful community service or problem-based fieldwork and research.

 For more information, contact: